Eddevinc/files2/wvd-in-a-day/03-Create-Host-Pools.md

       - Host Pool Name: **WVD-HP-01**

-      - Location: Choose the location of the existing Resource Group.
+      - Location: *Choose the location of the existing Resource Group*.

       - Validation environmet: **No**